 - Avoid sharing linens and towels in bathrooms and kitchens.

 - Used items should be removed from common areas to avoid other household members accidentally touching them.
-Please see CDC's Monkeypox Guidance for Household Disinfection to learn how to correctly disinfect your home, including commonly touched areas, linen, and food utensils.
+Please see CDC's Mpox Guidance for Household Disinfection to learn how to correctly disinfect your home, including commonly touched areas, linen, and food utensils.

 - These include,